What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 Common Application of Encryption

-Secure Sockets Layer are encryption protocols that can secure internet communication between devices.
-It creates secure channel between two devices known as a ‘handshake,’ where both devices agree for the encryption method and the encryption key to use.
-Once the handshake is complete, data is encrypted & decrypted as it is transmitted between the two devices.
+Secure Sockets Layer is an encryption protocol that can secure internet communication between devices.
+It creates a secure channel between two devices, known as a ‘handshake‘ where both devices agree on the encryption method and the encryption key to use.

 SSL/TLS is used for a variety of purposes, including: